Deploying ONLYOFFICE Workspace Community in Vultr

 Enter the instance IP address, and make sure that port 22 is specified and the SSH connection type is selected.

-Click the Open button.
+Click Open.
 Then click Yes in the PuTTY Security Alert window.

 • If you haven't added SSH keys when creating the instance, use root as a login and enter your root password, which can be found on the Server information page.